 Pink directed the English version for American-International Pictures--twice.
 The first English version was filmed with many of the same actors, none of whom spoke English.
 They recited their lines in English phonetically.
 The execs at AIP, particularly Sam Arkoff, hated it.
 They had the film re-cut, with American voice actors dubbing the lines in English.
 They still had to match the stilted mouth movements of the Danish actors, however.

-Several scenes and parts of scenes were cut for the AIP release, including the infamous Reptilicus flying scene.
+Several scenes and parts of scenes were cut for the AIP release, including the infamous Reptilicus flying scene (or this link).
 It's set at night so the crude nature of the effects work isn't as obvious.
 Compared to the rest of the creature effects in the movie, the flying scene really isn't that bad.
 The model for Reptilicus itself appears to be a marionette puppet.

 One aspect of the film that was kept is the inclusion of popular Danish comedian Dirch Passer.
 He plays the night watchman hired on to keep an eye on the frozen Reptilicus tail in the aquarium.
 His scenes are played for laughs, of course.
 The officer he talks to at the police station was one of his frequent comedy collaborators.